quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ```

 All the previous data is also present, but in this dataset we can inspect the IQ signal
 for each individual shot.
-Let's inspect the signal of the shot number 123 of the last
+Let's inspect the signal of shot number 123 of the last
 "point" of the T1 experiment:

 ```{code-cell} ipython3